-3.0 - 3.0 Emphasizes production of news and feature stories related to feature stories related to sports and entertainment broadcasting.
+3.0 - 3.0 3 hours.
+Emphasizes production of news and feature stories related to feature stories related to sports and entertainment broadcasting.
 Students examine the history of sports broadcasting, sports media partnerships, industry trends, and work behind and In front of the camera, in production and on-air roles.
+Students must earn a final grade of C or better to receive credit for the course.
 Prerequisite(s): Must have a grade of C or better in COMM 2240 Sports Writing.